-Alcohol addiction is also sometimes commonly referred to as alcoholism and takes place when a person becomes overly reliant on this substance.
-In actuality, the term alcoholic can be used to refer to a range of different types of problem drinker, not just the derelict who has lost everything.
+Alcohol addiction is also sometimes commonly referred to as alcoholism and takes place when a person becomes reliant on alcohol.
 It can be applied to those who must drink every day and those who regularly drink too much with periods of abstinence in-between.
 In fact, alcohol addiction means that as a result of your drinking you are unable to live a happy life and this can look different depending on the person.

 Alcohol addiction is really no different to addiction to other drugs and is a recognised medical condition and responds well to treatment.
 Alcoholism can manifest as anything from binge drinking to daily use and its symptoms often include the following: